This edition of this title is not available for purchase in your country. Choose an available edition from the options above

 53 customers mention "Writing quality"50 positive3 negative

-Customers praise the writing quality of the book, finding it brilliantly executed and noting the seamless collaboration among multiple authors.
-One customer highlights how the authors create a very believable setting.
+Customers praise the writing quality of the book, finding it brilliantly executed, with one customer noting how seamlessly four authors collaborated to create a believable setting.

 "...The writing is very smooth and virtually seamless, to the point that the only way you'd know this was written by more than a single author is by..."
 Read more

-"...novel, the other half is bonus material -- an interesting collection of material related to the story, as well as unrelated short stories by the..."
+"...of material related to the story, as well as unrelated short stories by the authors...."
 Read more

 Fun Monster Fest!